 by Dan Heath & Chip Heath

-This book generally discusses how to be memorable.
+This book discusses how to be memorable.
 Along the way, the Heath brothers nail some key writing guidelines, such as using specific and concrete terms.
-Writers need to employ vivid language — exactly what they see, hear, smell, touch, taste — not vague abstractions.
-Detailed and memorable descriptions are vital in marketing, so I assign this book to my copywriting and content management students.
+Marketing writers need to employ vivid language — exactly what they see, hear, smell, touch, taste — not vague abstractions, so I assign this book to my copywriting and content management students.

 Self-Editing For Fiction Writers: How To Edit Yourself Into Print

 Although created for would-be novelists, the lessons in this book also apply to marketers.
 (After all, some critics deride all marketing as “fiction.”)
 This book definitely helps with branded content, where storytelling is a way of life.